 The United Kingdom has free nationally funded health care via The National Health Service (NHS).
 Most people in the UK use the NHS as it provides a wide range of medical care and treatments to UK citizens.
 Most services are free but you do have to pay for things like prescriptions.

 Overseas students on study programmes lasting six months or more are covered by the NHS.
-Those on courses less than six months long should taking out consider medical insurance.
+Those on courses less than six months long should consider taking out medical insurance.

 Dental care in the UK can be expensive.
 It is possible to visit an NHS dentist where dental care is considerably cheaper than visiting a private centre.
 To locate an NHS dentist, please visit the NHS website.